anki-code/xonsh-cheatsheet/README.md

 ### Recommended way to install xonsh

-Most of the modern operating systems has [Python 3](https://www.python.org/) and [PyPi (pip)](https://packaging.python.org/tutorials/installing-packages/) that installed by default or you can install it easily.
+Most of the modern operating systems has [Python 3](https://www.python.org/) and [PyPi (pip)](https://packaging.python.org/tutorials/installing-packages/) that preinstalled or you can install it easily.
 This way is recommended, because you will get [the latest version of the xonsh shell](https://github.com/xonsh/xonsh/releases) from PyPi:
 ```python
 python -m pip install 'xonsh[full]'
 ```